-Proposal Two - The affirmative vote of a majority of the shares present virtually or represented by proxy and entitled to vote is required to ratify the appointment of Marcum LLP as our Company's independent registered public accounting firm.
-You may vote "FOR," "AGAINST" or "ABSTAIN" on Proposal Two.
-Abstentions are deemed to be votes cast and have the same effect as a vote against the proposal.
+Proposal Two - The affirmative vote of a majority of the shares present virtually or represented by proxy and entitled to vote on the subject matter is required to ratify the appointment of Marcum LLP as our Company's independent registered public accounting firm.
+You may vote "FOR," "AGAINST" or "ABSTAIN" on this proposal.
+Abstentions are deemed to be entitled to vote on the subject matter and have the same effect as a vote against the proposal.
 However, broker non-votes are not deemed to be votes cast and, therefore, are not included in the tabulation of the voting results on the proposal.

-Proposal Three - The affirmative vote of a majority of the shares present virtually or represented by proxy and entitled to vote is required to amend the Company's 2014 Equity Incentive Plan.
-You may vote "FOR," "AGAINST" or "ABSTAIN" on Proposal Three.
-Abstentions are deemed to be votes cast and have the same effect as a vote against the proposal.
-However, broker non-votes are not deemed to be votes cast and, therefore, are not included in the tabulation of the voting results on the proposal.
+Proposal Three - The affirmative vote of a majority of the shares present virtually or represented by proxy and entitled to vote on the subject matter is required to approve, on a non-binding advisory basis, the compensation of our named executive officers.
+You may vote "FOR," "AGAINST" or "ABSTAIN" on this proposal.
+Abstentions have the same effect as a vote against the proposal.
+However, broker non-votes are not deemed to be entitled to vote on the subject matter and, therefore, are not included in the tabulation of the voting results on the proposal.